History of KFC in Timeline

 KFC

-KFC, or Kentucky Fried Chicken, is an American fast-food chain specializing in fried chicken, headquartered in Louisville, Kentucky.
-As the world's second-largest restaurant chain after McDonald's, KFC boasts over 30,000 locations across 150 countries as of April 2024.
-It is a subsidiary of Yum!
+KFC, or Kentucky Fried Chicken, is an American fast-food chain famous for its fried chicken.
+Headquartered in Louisville, Kentucky, it stands as the world's second-largest restaurant chain with over 30,000 locations across 150 countries.
+As of April 2024, KFC operates as a subsidiary of Yum!
 Brands, which also owns Pizza Hut and Taco Bell.
-KFC's global presence reflects its significant impact on the fast-food industry and international culinary landscape.
+KFC specializes in fried chicken and chicken sandwiches and has become a global icon in the fast-food industry.

-In 1930, Harland Sanders took over a Shell filling station on U.S. Route 25 outside North Corbin, Kentucky.
-It was here that he first served his fried chicken and other dishes.
+In 1930, Harland Sanders took over a Shell filling station outside North Corbin, Kentucky, where he first served fried chicken and other dishes to travelers.

-In 1936, Sanders was given the honorary title of Kentucky Colonel by Governor Ruby Laffoon, in recognition of his successful restaurant.
+In 1936, Sanders was given the honorary title of Kentucky Colonel by Governor Ruby Laffoon, recognizing the success of his restaurant.

 In 1937, Sanders expanded his restaurant to 142 seats and added a motel across the street, naming it Sanders Court & Café.